-Emma also has the ability to block Xavier's mind-reading powers, and cover herself in diamond-like skin to shield her mind.
+Emma has the ability to block Xavier's mind-reading powers, and cover herself in diamond-like skin to shield her mind.

 Psychic Strangle: A variation.
 When Moira attacks Erik, he deflects the bullets she fires, one of which hits Charles in the back.
 In a rage, Erik magnetically uses a metal necklace chain to strangle her, but Charles manages to talk him down.

 A Pupil of Mine Until He Turned to Evil: The mutants all train together as part a CIA team to fight Sebastian Shaw, but Angel Salvadore decides to join the Hellfire Club shortly after she is recruited by the program.
-At the end of the film, Magneto and Mystique, after defeating Shaw, form the Brotherhood and become the new Big Bads, turning against Charles Xavier, whose ideas about mutant-human relations differ from the ones they have.
+At the end of the film, Magneto and Mystique, after defeating Shaw, form the Brotherhood of Mutants and become the new Big Bad, turning against Charles Xavier, whose ideas about mutant-human relations differ from the ones they have.